Ed-Fi-Alliance-OSS/Project-Tanager/FAQ.md

 As shown in the table above:

-* Ed-Fi ODS/API Platform ("ODS/API") version 5.4, coming out in summer 2024,
-  will be supported for one more school year.
-The 5.x line of code was first released in 2020, for the 2021-2022 school year.
-It supported Data Standard 3 (current: 3.3).
+* ODS/API 5.4, released in summer 2024, will be supported for the school year 2024-2025.
+The 5.x series was first released in 2020, for the 2021-2022 school year.
+It implements Data Standard 3 (current: 3.3).
-* ODS/API 6.2, this past February, supports Data Standard 4.0.
-No further
+* ODS/API 6.2, released in February 2024, implements Data Standard 4.0.
+No
-  feature enhancements are planned.
-It will be supported in production at least through the 2025-2026 school year; this may be extended depending on community adoption of the newer ODS/API 7.x releases.
+  further feature enhancements are planned.
+It will be supported in production at least through the 2025-2026 school year;
-* ODS/API 7.2 will be released in June, and we plan to continue with biannual feature enhancements (and bug fixes) for the next several years.
+* ODS/API 7.x will continue to receive annual feature enhancements (and bug fixes) for the next several years.
 This version supports Data Standard 4 and Data Standard 5.
 It will be fully supported at least through school year 2027-2028.
-Continued support for one more year beyond this will be negotiable based on actual circumstances, if the expense of maintaining it can be kept low.

 "Support" means that the Ed-Fi Alliance will release updates as needed for critical bugs and security issues, and the most recent major version (e.g.